jakub-g/grunt-commit-message-verify/README.md

     grunt.loadNpmTasks('grunt-commit-message-verify');

-### Config example
+### Config options

+The names of the entries should be self-explanatory.

+`shellCommand` is the command that will be run by your shell to obtain the commit message (it should print it to `stdout`).

     grunt.config.set('grunt-commit-message-verify', {
         minLength : 0,
         maxLength : 3000,
         minFirstLineLength : 20, // first line should be both concise and informative maxFirstLineLength : 60,
-        maxLineLength : 80,      // this is to prevent overflows in console and Github UI regexes : {
+        maxLineLength : 80,      // this is a good default to prevent overflows in shell console and Github UI regexes : {
             "check start of the commit" : {
                 // the commit is either a fix, a feature, a documentation fix, a refactoring, new release commit, or